Zero-Shot Coreset Selection via Iterative Subspace Sampling

 \section{Introduction}

 The computational cost to train a single state-of-the-art deep learning model in various fields doubles every 3.4 months in the deep learning era due to increasingly large models and datasets \cite{openai18, Zhao_2023_WACV}.
-Since the introduction of AlexNet \cite{alexnet}, groundbreaking models in computer vision like ViT and DALLE all rely on massive datasets for training \cite{dosovitskiy2021an,ramesh2022hierarchical}.
+Since the introduction of AlexNet \cite{alexnet}, groundbreaking models in computer vision like ViT and DALL-E all rely on massive datasets for training \cite{dosovitskiy2021an,ramesh2022hierarchical}.
 However, there are substantial costs to collecting, storing, transmitting, and pre-processing such a vast amount of data.
 Furthermore, training models on vast datasets introduces yet another substantial cost for computation, sometimes hundreds of thousands of GPU hours to achieve satisfactory performance, which frustrates applications requiring repeat training over datasets such as hyparameter optimization \cite{pmlr-v37-maclaurin15,pmlr-v108-lorraine20a} and neural architecture search \cite{JMLR:v20:18-598,pmlr-v115-li20c}.

-Coreset selection deals with large data to mitigate the above issues for data-efficient deep learning.
-Specifically, coreset selection reduces the training set size by selecting a pruned subset that contains only valuable examples (the \textit{core set}), such that models trained on the coreset achieve similar performance to those trained on the original, full dataset \cite{NIPS2011_2b6d65b9}.
-Several recent works provide various coreset selection methods using carefully-designed criteria, including median class values \cite{xia2023moderate}, diverse coverage of importance scores \cite{zheng2023coveragecentric}, and gradient dynamics during training \cite{Zhang_2024_CVPR}, which achieves 53.91\% accuracy on ImageNet with only 10\% training data.
+Increasing data efficiency mitigates these deep learning challenges.
+Specifically, coreset selection reduces the training set size by selecting a pruned subset that contains only valuable examples (the \textit{core set}), such that downstream models trained on the coreset achieve similar performance to those trained on the original, full dataset \cite{NIPS2011_2b6d65b9}.